 He and his colleagues were awarded second prize for research at the annual meeting of the AUA in 1980 and 1982 for their early NIH funded work on the relationship of androgen receptors and prostate cancer.
 An early proponent of alternatives to radical cystectomy, he was guest editor of a special issue of Urology (Vol. 31, 1988) devoted to this subject.
+He and colleagues were among the first to publish a report on the increasingly important issue of post prostate biopsy fluoroquinolone resistant urinary tract infections.
 He has been a member of the Radiation Therapy Oncology Group and was a member of the Southwest Oncology Group (SWOG).
 He has a special interest in urologic legal and ethical issues.
 A number of years ago the AUA initiated a Code of Ethics which, in part because of his long time efforts, includes a section on academic integrity.

 Dr. Macchia has lectured at numerous academic institutions and meetings in the US , Europe and Japan .
 He has also co-authored over 120 scientific articles and abstracts including 26 textbook chapters and proceedings.
 He is consulting editor of "The 5 Minute Urology Consult" series.
 He has also been co-investigator on many collaborative projects and held an NCI grant as site principal investigator for the SELECT clinical trial.
 That trial enrolled the 4th largest number of African-American men into the trial out of 425 institutions in North America.
 He has served on the external advisory boards of several internationally renowned institutions.